 By Ashley DeVine, Staff Writer, and Mark Wance, Guest Writer; photo by Richard Frederickson, Staff Photographer

 Transferring big data, such as the genomics data delivered to customers from the Center for Cancer Research Sequencing Facility (CCR SF), has been difficult in the past because the transfer systems have not kept pace with the size of the data.
-However, the situation is changing as a result of the Globus GridFTP project.
+However, the situation is changing as a result of the Globus project.

 Globus Manages the Transfer While You Keep Working

-The Globus website manages file transfers, monitors performance, retries failures, recovers from faults automatically, and reports the status of your data transfer.
+Globus manages file transfers, monitors performance, retries failures, recovers from faults automatically, and reports the status of your data transfer.
 Once a user initiates a file transfer, it is performed in the background.

 “It frees up your laptop or desktop to continue with the paper or article that you’re working on, while the data is transferring in the background,” said Mark Wance, network architect, Information Systems Program (ISP).
 “And you’ll get e-mails that tell you the status of your transfer.”